Consumer Economics

 Geographic Diversity

 Students from other countries are interested in Consumer Economics, too.
-About 2.9% of those with this major are international students.
-The most popular countries for students from outside the country are:
+About 1.9% of those with this major are international students.

-Amount of Education Required for Careers Related to Family & Consumer Economics
+Amount of Education Required for Careers Related to Consumer Economics

-Some degrees associated with consumer economics may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with consumer economics require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to consumer economics have obtained the following education levels.